asonganyi/blockoptions/whitepaper/whitepaper.md

-Bankrollers send ETH or OPT to create an asset contract or back existintg contracts and make profit from bankrolling.
+Bankrollers send ETH or BOPT to create an asset contract or back existintg contracts and make profit from bankrolling.
 Profits issued by smart contract.